irontec/sngrep/README.md

  - libncurse5 - for UI, windows, panels.
  - libpcap - for capturing packets.
- - libssl - (optional) for TLS transport decrypt
+ - libssl - (optional) for TLS transport decrypt using OpenSSL and libcrypt
+ - gnutls - (optional) for TLS transport decrypt using GnuTLS and libgcrypt
  - libncursesw5 - (optional) for UI, windows, panels (wide-character support)
  - libpcre - (optional) for Perl Compatible regular expressions